 Both domestically and internationally, in 2023 we expect to see continued government scrutiny and regulation of AI tools and their use.

-• Additional Federal Guidance on AI Risk Management.
-In January 2023, the National Institute of Standards and Technology (NIST) is scheduled to release its AI Risk Management Framework (the “Framework”) and corresponding Playbook (the “Playbook”) (a draft of the Playbook may be viewed here and recordings from the October 2022 workshop where the Framework was discussed can be found here).
+- Additional Federal Guidance on AI Risk Management.
+In January 2023, the National Institute of Standards and Technology (NIST) is scheduled to release its AI Risk Management Framework (the “Framework”) and corresponding Playbook (the “Playbook”) (a draft of the Playbook is available; recordings from the October 2022 workshop where the Framework was discussed can be found here).
 The Framework provides a process for managing AI risks.

 This post is a part of a series on trends in the artificial intelligence space for 2023, authored by MoFo lawyers.